ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 In practice, we used automated assignment to surface feasible options and save analyst time, then layered in local knowledge and values to resolve edge cases, address patchwork assignments, and avoid reinforcing historical inequities.
 Visualization was essential in this process: maps translated quantitative outputs into a form stakeholders could understand and discuss.

-The work succeeded when technical capability supported community-centered decision-making rather than replacing it.
-In the next post, I'll explore how these tools facilitated conversations and the social dynamics that ultimately shaped our final boundary decisions.
+The work succeeded when technical capability supported community-centered decisions-making rather than replacing it.
+In the next post, I'll explore how these tools facilitated conversations and the social dynamics that ultimately shaped our final boundary decision.

 ## Further Readings

 - [A Beginner's Guide To Geospatial With DuckDB Spatial And MotherDuck](https://motherduck.com/blog/geospatial-analysis-duckdb/) - A practical introduction to geospatial analysis using DuckDB.
 - Monarrez, T. (2023).
-[School Attendance Boundaries and the Segregation of Public Schools in the United States](https://www.aeaweb.org/articles?id=10.1257/app.20200498). *American Economic Journal: Applied Economics* 15 (3): 210–37. - Research examining how school boundary decisions can perpetuate segregation.
+[School Attendance Boundaries and the Segregation of Public Schools in the United States](https://www.aeaweb.org/articles?id=10.1257/app.20200498). *American Economic Journal: Applied Economics* 15 (3): 210–37. - Research examining how school boundary decision can perpetuate segregation.
 - Richards, M. P. (2014).
-[The Gerrymandering of School Attendance Zones and the Segregation of Public Schools: A Geospatial Analysis](https://journals.sagepub.com/doi/abs/10.3102/0002831214553652). *American Educational Research Journal*, *51*(6), 1119-1157. - Historical context on how boundary decisions impact school demographics.
+[The Gerrymandering of School Attendance Zones and the Segregation of Public Schools: A Geospatial Analysis](https://journals.sagepub.com/doi/abs/10.3102/0002831214553652). *American Educational Research Journal*, *51*(6), 1119-1157. - Historical context on how boundary decision impact school demographics.
 - [NCES School Attendance Boundary Survey (SABS)](https://nces.ed.gov/programs/edge/SABS) - A national database of school attendance boundaries maintained by the National Center for Education Statistics.

 ---